scala/docs.scala-lang/tutorials/tour/polymorphic-methods.md

 disqus: true

 tutorial: scala-tour
-num: 21
+num: 27

-tutorial-next: regular-expression-patterns
+tutorial-next: local-type-inference
-tutorial-previous: polymorphic-methods
+tutorial-previous: views
 ---

 Methods in Scala can be parameterized with both values and types.
 Like on the class level, value parameters are enclosed in a pair of parentheses, while type parameters are declared within a pair of brackets.